Kunsthal Charlottenborg, Copenhagen

 Established in 1883 as the exhibition gallery of the Royal Academy of Arts, the Kunsthal Charlottenborg is today one of the most lively temporary exhibition centers in Europe exclusively devoted to contemporary art.
 The gallery features a vast program of multidisciplinary art exhibitions, lectures, talks, screenings, and special events focused on both Danish and international artists.
 Recently-featured artists include Fischli Weiss, Alicja Kwade, Douglas Coupland, Jeppe Hein, Kerry James Marshall, William Forsythe, Brian Eno, Hito Steyerl, Julian Rosefeldt, Ai Weiwei, and Yoko Ono, among others.

-Interior view of one of the Kunsthal’s galleries during the exhibition ‘”Big Art”, designed by Bjarke Ingels Group, with the works “Modified Social Bench” (2012) by Jeppe Hein, and “Car Mountains” by Victor Ash (2018).
+Interior view of one of the Kunsthal’s galleries during the exhibition ‘”Big Art”, designed by Bjarke Ingels Group, with the words “Modified Social Bench” (2012) by Jeppe Hein, and “Car Mountains” by Victor Ash (2018).
 Photo by Anders Sune Berg.

 All images courtesy of Kunsthal Charlottenborg